-The India Fund's portfolio continued to be affected by a number of market, macroeconomic and political risks, which are set out in more detail in the Review of investments.
+The India Fund's portfolio continued to be affected by a number of market, macroeconomic and political risks, which are set out in more detail in the asset review on pages 46 to 48.

 Summary of valuation methodology

 Investment valuations are calculated at the half year and at the financial year end by the Investment Adviser and then reviewed and approved by the Board.
 Investments are reported at the Directors' estimate of fair value at the reporting date.